jhoffman5/student_accessible_files/comporg/p6/README.md

 For you, this is a *Good Thing*.

 Instead it keeps track of free blocks using a bit map.
 One bit corresponds to one block.
 A 512 byte block contains 4096 bits.
-Therefore a single block is needed for the file systems you will be given (as they contain fewer that 4096 blocks).
+Therefore a single block is needed for the file systems you will be given (as they contain fewer than 4096 blocks).

 # types.h